vy2000eng/P2P-server-client-chat-system/README.md

 ### /client
 ### General Overview
     The client component of this application is crafted to handle peer-to-peer (P2P) communications, connecting to a server to register its presence and then initiating or receiving connections for direct messaging between clients.
     This setup enables clients to communicate directly with each other, bypassing the server after initial connection setup, thereby facilitating real-time message exchanges.

 ### Technical Overview
+#### function descriptions
-#### /client/client.h
+##### /client/client.h
     init_thread_args:
     Prepares and initializes the client's configuration, including IP and port, based on command-line arguments.
     This function is crucial for setting up the client's network parameters.